 Continuous delivery changes the whole thing a little bit because usually, it means that the master branch is special because it’s the one that goes into production.
 Even if you do feature branches and you branch them off, they are different from the master branch because they are usually not going into production.
 And that means that I would argue, through continuous delivery, probably it’s not the best idea to combine the feature branches.

-Cameron McKenzie: Now, are there any software tools that you recommend for organizations that are going to take a continuous delivery type of approach to DevOps, or are you one of those advocates that falls into that camp that says tooling is one of the last things you talk about when you go down this path?
+Cameron McKenzie: Now, are there any software tools that you recommend for Scrum teams or Agile organizations doing a continuous delivery type of approach to DevOps, or are you one of those advocates that falls into that camp that says tooling is one of the last things you talk about when you go down this path?

 Eberhard Wolff: Concourse CI is an interesting tool because it does everything on Docker.
 Actually, a colleague of mine is quite an advocate of that, so I found that interesting.
 Generally speaking, I would argue, in particular, if you talk about continuous delivery and if you look at the book, it’s actually all about testing.

 So in the book, I talk about unit tests and acceptance tests and performance testing and all these kinds of things.
 And usually, if I go to a customer and I need to consult them concerning continuous delivery and also probably micro-services, the first thing that I talk to them about is, “What is it really that keeps you from doing much more frequent releases?”
 Usually there is some manual sign off or some manual acceptance testing, and I think that is something that’s often forgotten.
 So, you know, just having a Jenkins and doing deployment automation, I think that’s not the key challenge.
 The key challenge is to go into production without manual sign-off.